fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

              --enable-single-host --enable-c-opt --enable-gcc-opts \
              --enable-multiple-versions --enable-openssl --enable-poll
 ```
-This removes `--enable-shared`, which will build gambit without shared libraries and thus result in static linkage of Gambit in static executables (more below).
+This removes `--enable-shared`, which will build gambit without shared libraries and thus result in static linkage of Gambit in executables.
 It also adds `--enable-poll` to use poll and allow scaling to arbitrary numbers of file descriptors [WIP in Gambit].

 I have the following in my `.bashrc`: